elliewix/IS-452-Spring2020/syllabus.md

 * Regular class times:
   * Attendance is a requirement for all enrolled students.
 Sessions will be recorded and available across all sections.
+  * Online students are expected to attend the live sessions per the same policies as the on campus students.
+Thus, it is not possible to complete this class asynchronously by watching the recordings.
-  * Online sections often have an optional lab hour.
+  * Online sections often have an optional lab hour after class.
+Attendance is not required for the online lab hour.
 This hour will be used for traditional office hours and optional lab time.
 All students are welcome to remain or join us in the online class room and stay there while they work on the homework, and ask questions or have discussions with the other students and the instructor in the room.
 I will sometimes depart early if everyone leaves and I have transit issues, so if you plan to arrive after 8pm please email me so I know to stay.
 * The last lab hour for on campus sections is required (this is built into the 3 hour class time window) so the meeting session will match the banner meeting times.
+* Absence policies are in a later attendance section.
 * Make an appointment to meet with me:
   * Appointment booking information is in the class moodle.